lukemorton/Prophet/README.markdown

 # Prophet for Kohana

-    Predicting views based on the controller and action for a current request so you don't have to.

-I created Prophet to provide an automatic way of initialising views within my Kohana applications.
-Using the class of your choice a view will be initialised and render as the request response unless overridden.
-I have used Prophet personally with Kohana Views and Kostache but it should work for any view mechanism that has a factory method which parameter is a view location path.
+What can Prophet do for you?
+-   Automatic view loading (Kostache, Kohana Views, etc.)
+-   Error handling 404, 500 (inspired by Errorist)

 ## Usage

-To start using prophet you don't need much, well theres 4 installing Kohana and enabling the module in your bootstrap.php file.
-After getting thus far you need to extend the Prophet_Controller in your own Controllers.
+To start using prophet you don't need much, well theres first installing Kohana and enabling the module in your bootstrap.php file.
+After getting thus far you need to extend the Controller or Prophet_Controller in your own Controllers.
 Take this example:

-    class Controller_Blog extends Prophet_Controller {
+    class Controller_Blog extends Controller {

         public function action_index() {}